uberblah/bob/README.md

 An obscenely simple build system

-Note that this requires a fully functioning installation of GNU Guile (not too hard to install, hopefully).
+Note that this requires a fully functioning installation of GNU Guile